-Working with Martin-Baker, Bremont were able to use the same rigorous testing techniques as the ejection seats themselves, ensuring the watches ability to sustain extremes of heat, cold and altitude as well as aggressive vibration.
-Here, the MB watch was placed in an altitude chamber to take the watch up to 100,000ft and back to 0ft whilst simulating freezing temperatures.
+Working with Martin-Baker, Bremont were able to use the same rigorous testing techniques as the ejection seats themselves, ensuring the watches ability to sustain extremes of heat, cold and altitude as well as aggressive vibration

-The watch is taken up to 100,000 feet for 60 minutes before being rapidly brought down again.
+The watches are held in an Altitude Test Chamber to simulate taking them up to 100,000 feet for 60 minutes before being rapidly brought down again.

-Shakes and vibrates the watch on the wrist of a test dummy to simulate a 30 year life of a helicopter.
+The test shakes and vibrates the watch on the wrist of a test dummy to simulate a 30 year life of an aircraft.

 The Bremont MB watches have been subjected to Temperature Testing to ensure they continue to operate in extreme conditions.
 The watch is held for one day in temperatures as low as -40° C, and then up to +40° C for a further 24 hours.

 MFOS CRASHWORTHY TEST

 The Multi-functional Operators seat (MFOS) is used in helicopters such as the Blackhawk.
 This particular test pictured was simulating a dynamic forward crash at over 18G, moving at 42ft per second.